opencv/opencv/modules/imgproc/doc/feature_detection.rst

 .. index:: Canny

-cv::Canny
+Canny
 ---------
-.. cfunction:: void Canny( const Mat\& image, Mat\& edges,            double threshold1, double threshold2,            int apertureSize=3, bool L2gradient=false )
+.. c:function:: void Canny( const Mat& image, Mat& edges,            double threshold1, double threshold2,            int apertureSize=3, bool L2gradient=false )

     Finds edges in an image using Canny algorithm.

     :param image: Single-channel 8-bit input image

     :param edges: The output edge map.
 It will have the same size and the same type as  ``image``

     :param threshold1: The first threshold for the hysteresis procedure

     :param threshold2: The second threshold for the hysteresis procedure